 COVID-Safe Domestic Flying—Domestic Passenger Journey Protocol

-The Australian aviation industry has developed a Domestic Passenger Journey Protocol to provide clear and consistent guidance regarding risk-minimisation principles and processes in domestic airports and on aircraft for domestic passenger travel.
+The Australian aviation industry developed a Domestic Passenger Journey Protocol to provide clear and consistent guidance regarding risk-minimisation principles and processes in domestic airports and on aircraft for domestic passenger travel.

 The measures set out in the Protocol are intended to minimise the risk of transmission of COVID-19 for domestic airline passengers and workers.
 They were informed by health advice provided by Australian authorities, as well as guidance promulgated by international aviation authorities such as the International Air Transport Association (IATA) and the International Civil Aviation Organization (ICAO).

-It is important to note that, while governments strive for consistency, passengers may notice some variations in the implementation of the Protocol in different circumstances.
+Passengers should ensure they are informed of the Protocol prior to undertaking travel.
+However, it is important to note that, while governments strive for consistency, passengers may notice some variations in the implementation of the Protocol in different circumstances.
 This is due to the different COVID-related measures applied in different states and territories, as well as differences in relevant regulations and legislation.

 The Domestic Passenger Journey Protocol complements existing regulatory frameworks (covering issues such as security, disability access, and work health and safety), and recognises industry needs to implement the Protocol consistent with these frameworks which remain enforceable by the relevant regulators.